-For distributions made after December 22, 2017 and before the year 2026, individuals may roll over funds from a CollegeAccess 529 Account to an ABLE account offered by another plan for the same Beneficiary or a Member of the family of the Beneficiary.
-An ABLE account is a tax-advantaged savings program for eligible individuals with disabilities, authorized by Stephen Beck, Jr. The Achieving a Better Life Experience (ABLE) Act, was signed into law in 2014.
-In order to avoid federal income tax consequences, you must transfer such funds into the ABLE account within 60 days after you have withdrawn the funds from your Account.
+For distributions made after December 22, 2017 and before the year 2026, individuals may rollover funds from a CollegeAccess 529 Plan Account to an ABLE account for the same Beneficiary or a Member of the family of the Beneficiary.
+An ABLE account is a tax-advantaged savings program for eligible individuals with disabilities, authorized by the Stephen Beck, Jr. The Achieving a Better Life Experience (ABLE) Act, was signed into law in 2014.
+In order to avoid federal income tax consequences, you must transfer such funds into ABLE account within 60 days after you have withdrawn the funds from your Account.
 The Program Manager does not offer ABLE accounts.